nazzhrf/PGC-inverter-onsite/README.md

 self.isLandscape = True/False
 ```

-Adjust camera device on main.py using value from get_camera.py:
+Also adjust camera device on .params-local.json using value from .get_camera.py:

 ```
 self.topCameraDevice = ""